MEMS3 Map Switching on Very Tight ECUs – Enables Map Switching on MG ZT Turbo

 · Rearranging the memory map to gain an additional 8kB of firmware space.

 As described here: MEMS3 Extended Firmware Memory Map.
 This releases the largest single increase in available space and is absolutely necessary as a first step.
-Remember that once this step has been performed, you need to use the Extended Firmware Memory Map (XFW) build of MEMS3 Mapper for all of the remaining steps.
+Remember that once this step has been performed, you need to use the Extended Firmware Memory Map (XFW) build of MEMS Mapper for all of the remaining steps.

 · Deleting the configuration template from the firmware.